MateoTRC/EcomplexityMX/README.md

 ## Metrics

+Now we describe some of the ecomputed complexity metrics.
+The metrics are computed in the `Ecomplexity_metrics.ipynb` notebooks.

 ### 2.1 Revealed Comparative Advantage (RCA)

 The revealed comparative advantage ($RCA_{r,i}$) measures whether a region $r$'s economic indicator (personnel employed or economic units) has a greater value of the $i$-th EA, as a share of its total value, than the “average” state.
 It is measured as: